Home

 Diminished Value Claims: Connecticut

-In Connecticut, if your vehicle suffered damage due to another driver’s negligence, you are eligible to file a diminished value claim.
-Diminished value is the difference between the cash value of your car before it was damaged and its lesser value after repairs.
+If your vehicle suffered damage due to another driver’s negligence, you can file a diminished value claim in Connecticut.
 When your vehicle loses value from crash-related damage, you can recoup that loss through a diminished value claim.

 Summary – Connecticut Diminished Value Claims